E-baby: Plot

-Thematic content
+Background

+Jane Cafarella was formerly a journalist, who began writing plays in 2011. e-baby is her first full-length play.

+Themes and commentary

-As Nadia Tass, puts it "[t]his is a play for today – the advances in medicine create a new world that allows new possibilities – in e-baby we enter that world and explore the raw truth, the unbridled joy and the paradox of surrogacy through a carefully woven story of love, generosity and a newborn child."
+Director Nadia Tass wrote "[t]his is a play for today – the advances in medicine create a new world that allows new possibilities – in e-baby we enter that world and explore the raw truth, the unbridled joy and the paradox of surrogacy through a carefully woven story of love, generosity and a newborn child."
 Cafarella chose to not delve into the issue of Nellie wanting to keep the child, allowing "more nuanced, if less dramatic, questions to be raised," and used decades of research to explore issues without passing judgement.
 Gestational surrogacy has been a subject for Cafarella for years, and she is praised for touching "on most of the biological, technical, ethical and legal aspects ... in the play's 95 minutes ... without the loud sound of boxes being ticked".
 Topics explored in the play which are regularly missed in exploring surrogacy issues include "the blasé comments from relatives, the cold legal matters in a contractual obligation, [and] the instances where abortion becomes the best option to save a life".

-Catherine's character is both "excited about the prospect of being a mother" but also struggling with "the desperation and shame that she [feels] in fear of being seen as less of a woman," while Nellie is "not fully comprehending what she has agreed to, and [experiencing] the conflict this provokes with her religious beliefs," while each is dealing with a "forced" friendship.
-The play is character-driven by the unlikely bond and blurred lines created by a commercial surrogacy agreement.
-The story is affecting through its resolute avoidance of sentimentality, except for the ending which gave in to the sappiness which had been avoided until this point, though at least one reviewer described the final scene as "like being slapped in the face, then hugged.
-I left with tears in my eyes."
-The play has also been criticised for cutting short difficult-to-watch scenes, rather than pushing deeper by allowing them to last longer, a weakness ascribed to Cafarella's relative inexperience as a playwright.
-It "gives a gentle education to the uneducated on the intricacies of surrogacy" and "skims the surface like a light comedy," thus taking a "sensitive approach towards a poignant issue [w]ith its enthralling narrative and light comic touch".
-The play could delve more deeply into the topic as it does "touch upon morally heavy issues with a keen sincerity that is hard to resist" but in circumstances where "women's rights over our bodies are being condemned, scrutinised and attacked now more than ever, it does feel like there's something more to give".